Johnny-Morgan/pickles/TESTING.md

     3. Sort all of the available products based on their price, name or category.

         Shoppers have the option to sort products by their price or category by clicking on the relevant links in the navbar.
-There is also a sort selector box where a user can sort by products by price, name and category.
+There is also a sort selector box where a user can sort the products by price, name and category.

         ![Sorting Products Gif](docs/testing_gifs/sorting_products.gif)